Mark-Kramer/Case-Studies-Python/_build/04/appendix-multiplication-and-convolution-in-different-domains.md

 In the first two lines, we define two simple signals; each consists of only four elements, which is enough to illustrate the relation.
 In the third line, we first compute the convolution of $w$ and $x$, and then the Fourier transform.
-In the last line, we compute the Fourier transform of each variable, and then their element-by-element product.
-Notice that we zero-pad both variables before computing the Fourier transform in the last line.
+In the fourth and fifth lines, we compute the Fourier transform of each variable, and then their element-by-element product.
+Notice that we zero-pad both variables before computing their Fourier transforms.
 We do so to avoid computing circular correlations between the variables (i.e., wrapping around one variable when comparing it to another).
 Also, we make the lengths of variables $a$ and $b$ the same.
 Evaluating the statement, we find the difference between $a$ and $b$ to be on the order of $10^{-15}$, which is very close to zero.